 To confirm, schedule, cancel or change your non-immigrant visa (NIV) interview appointment date, use the online NIV Appointment System.
 You will need the barcode number located on your DS-160 Online Immigrant Visa Application.

-Applicants who are unable to access the appointment system, don’t have their barcode number, or those with pressing travel needs, particularly students, should direct their inquiries to NIVAppointmentRangoon@state.gov .
+For questions related to tourist, business, or other non-immigrant visas, or for applicants who are unable to access the appointment system, don’t have their barcode number, or those with pressing travel needs, particularly students, please direct your inquiries to NIVInquiryRangoon@state.gov.

 If you have an immigrant visa case pending with the Embassy, please contact us at IVRangoon@state.gov.
 Include your case number (RNG…) to ensure you receive a response.
 Please note that if you have not yet received an interview appointment date from the National Visa Center (NVC), we will not be able to answer any questions about your case.